Documentation

 If you are using infection/infection

-Composer package, only PHPUnit
+Composer package, PHPUnit

 PHAR distribution is bundled with all available adapters.